Where to see Fen Raft Spiders in Britain

 - Carlton Marshes Nature Reserve (Suffolk) is one of the sites to which the spiders have been introduced by translocation.
 Also managed by the Suffolk Wildlife Trust, it has excellent new visitor facilities.
 The spiders can often be seen on the ditches either side of the main track leading through the reserve.
 A small foot-bridge immediately to the left of the track is often a good place to look for both adult spiders and their nurseries.

 - The tow path of the Tennant Canal near Port Talbot, just east of Swansea in South Wales, is the best viewing point for the spiders in the area.
-The stretches running east and west from the access point from the B4290 at Jersery Marine are most reliable.
+The stretches running east and west from the access point on the B4290 at Jersery Marine are most reliable.
 In wet years when the shallow ponds are are full, the spiders can sometimes be seen from the boardwalk access around Pant-y-Sais National Nature Reserve, which adjoins the section of the canal immediately east of Jersey Marine; click here for information on location and access.

 Unfortunately, there is currently no public access to the more reliable areas for seeing Fen Raft Spiders on the Pevensey Levels in East Sussex.
 You may be lucky enough to spot one on a ditch visible from a public footpath, or from the road or a road bridge over a drainage channel.
 Ditches and wider channels with floating rosettes or Water Soldier Stratiotes aloides are most likely to support the spiders but it is worth using binoculars to inspect the margins of channels with dense, marginal emergent vegetation (but not dense Common Reed Phragmites australis).